grafana/grizzly/docs/content/_index.md

 ---
 date: "2021-06-28T00:00:00+00:00"
-title: "Home"
+title: "Grizzly: Deploy and Observe as One"
 ---

-# Grizzly: Deploy and Observe as One

 <p style="text-align: center;">Building and shipping has become one and the same.</p>

 “I test in production and so do you.” - [Charity Majors](https://twitter.com/mipsytipsy?lang=en)